AxisCommunications/opc-ua-plugin-server/README.md

 `libopcua_gas_sensor.so` and will be added to the `app/lib` folder which is going to be part of the ACAP package file (`.eap`).

-When the ACAP is started on the Axis camera, it will automatically attempt to load all the modules present under its `lib` directory.
+When the application is started on the Axis device, it will automatically attempt to load all the modules present under its `lib` directory.

 >[!NOTE]